rust-lang/rustup/README.md

 check the "C++ tools" option.
 No additional software installation is necessary for basic use of the GNU build.

-By default rustup on Windows configures Rust to target the 32-bit GNU ABI, that is the `i686-pc-windows-gnu` target triple.
-More specifically, the toolchains that rustup chooses to install, unless told otherwise through the [toolchain specification], will be compiled to run on a `i686-pc-windows-gnu` host, and will target that platform by default.
-When you write `rustup update nightly`, rustup interprets it as `rustup update nightly-i686-pc-windows-gnu`.
+By default rustup on Windows configures Rust to target the 32-bit MSVC ABI, that is the `i686-pc-windows-msvc` target triple.
+More specifically, the toolchains that rustup chooses to install, unless told otherwise through the [toolchain specification], will be compiled to run on a `i686-pc-windows-msvc` host, and will target that platform by default.
+When you write `rustup update nightly`, rustup interprets it as `rustup update nightly-i686-pc-windows-msvc`.
 You can change this behavior with `rustup set default-host` or during installation.

 ```